Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 $ agentgrep search streaming parser

-$ agentgrep search "deploy" --scope all
+$ agentgrep search "deploy" --exhaustive --scope all

 Keep only strong matches by raising the score bar: